mattbrictson/capistrano-mb/README.md

 recipes in your Capfile.

 1. Provision an Ubuntu 12.04 VPS at your hosting provider of choice.
 2. Install your public SSH key for the root user.
-3. SSH into that VPS as root and run `aptitude update && aptitude safe-upgrade` to ensure your server has the latest packages.
+Some providers (e.g. DigitalOcean) can do this for you automatically when you provision a new VPS.
-4. Repeat steps 1-3 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
+3. Repeat steps 1-2 for all the servers in your cluster, if you are using a multi-server setup (e.g. separate web, app, and database servers).
-5. Let capistrano-fiftyfive take it from here:
+4. Let capistrano-fiftyfive take it from here:

         cap staging provision
         cap staging deploy